 Our commercial opportunity in the medical and adult-use markets could also be impacted if our competitors produce and commercialize products that, among other things, are safer, more effective, more convenient or less expensive than the products that we may produce, have greater sales, marketing and distribution support than our products, enjoy enhanced timing of market introduction and perceived effectiveness advantages over our products and receive more favorable publicity than our products.
 To remain competitive, we intend to continue to invest in research and development, marketing and sales and client support.
-We may not have sufficient resources to maintain research and development, marketing and competitive basis.
+We may not have sufficient resources to maintain research and development, marketing and sales and client support efforts on a competitive basis.